kyodo-tech/orchid/README.md

 - **Agent-Based Models**: Manage the interactions and behaviors of agents in simulations.

 Connections to Related Concepts:
-- **Workflow Engines**: Orchid shares foundational similarities with other DAG-based workflow engines like Airflow and Prefect but focuses on simplicity and ease of use.
+- **Workflow Engines**: Orchid shares foundational similarities with other DAG-based workflow engines like Airflow and Prefect but focuses on simplicity and ease of use and does allow for loops for retries.
 It provides a streamlined configuration format, error-based routing, and supports both local and remote execution.
 - **Flow-Based Programming**: The serial execution and data passing between nodes resemble flow-based programming paradigms, but Orchid offers additional features like triggers, callbacks, and conditional branching for more complex orchestration.
 - **Agent-Based Modeling (ABM)**: Orchid's ability to represent dependencies and trigger workflows based on events aligns well with the interaction patterns of agent-based models.
 - **Large language model (LLM) agents**: The flexibility to pass data and handle conditional branching can be applied in orchestrating tasks involving language models.